JuliaSparse/MatrixMarket.jl/README.md

     MatrixMarket.mmread("myfile.mtx", true)

 Returns raw data from the file header.
-Does not read in the actual matrix elements
+Does not read in the actual matrix elements.

+### Write

+    MatrixMarket.mmwrite("myfile.mtx", M)

+`M` has to be a sparse matrix.